degreepath/auditor/tests/snapshots/2018-19/major/japanese.md

 > major from St. Olaf College.

 # Chinese
+> todo: this area has custom attributes defined.

 For this major, you must complete all of the following requirements:

 - “Core Language”